 A similar mount but with a camera tripod bolt is the RAM Motorcycle Handlebar Mount with Camera Adapter.
 It’s the same u-bolt base and 3″ arm as the phone mount we just talked about except you get a camera adapter.
 The adapter has a 1/4″ – 20 threaded screw that’s common to tripods and perfect for almost any action camera.
 Your camera can fully swivel at the adapter to virtually any angle.
 The 2.5″ round support base is an added feature that comes in handy for heavier cameras.

 The mirror stem is another popular place to mount your device.
 Add the RAM Mirror Stem Base to the mount we just mentioned.
-That’s the part that is pictured along with this article.
 The part can replace your current mirror or the mirror stem can be inserted through the 11mm hole of the base.
 This part has a one inch ball that would fit into the arm from the handlebar mount or you can purchase a RAM arm and X-Grip cradle to add to the mirror stem.

 A company called TechMount is one of the few that makes a BMW Control Mount System that is specific to this manufacturer.
 It mounts onto the handlebar control pinch bolts on the clutch or brake side (K1600 GT clutch side only).
 The mounting kit comes with replacement bolts and the wrench needed to install the mount.
 Made of metal, this kit has a 17mm ball at the end which ironically is the same size used by a Garmin Nuvi GPS cradle.
 So for many GPS units, this might be all that is required.